 A good example is spending money on food.
 When you travel alone you are going to meet loads of people and you will end up in restaurants for dinner all together.
 This is great fun, but when these restaurants all are double the price of the ones down the road what are you going to do?
 Are these fellow travellers worth spending double the price on a meal?
 I often disappoint a lot of people by telling them I pass and I will grab my own food.
 It sometimes can be even bananas, bread, tomatoes and a can of tuna from the supermarket.
 It sounds pretty boring and sometimes arrogant, but I am willing to stay on the road for as long as possible and I can only spend my money once.
 I simply don’t want to spend it on meet ups with people I probably wont see anymore in my life anyway.
 The same applies for going out and drinking alcohol, which consumes most of the travel costs for an average traveller.
 Be smart, think twice before going out!
 Is it really worth it or is it only cool once you are drunk?
 Back home you are not going out every other day either, so why would you do that while travelling around the world!?

 Different parts of the world obviously require different types travel lifestyles.
-Image yourself in Scandinavia.
+Check out these backpacking destinations for beginners where I think adapting to a travelers lifestyle is easier as you are surrounded by likeminded people.
+Image yourself in Scandinavia for example.
 You think you will go out eating 3 times a day?
-You can try it, but you will probably not be away for that long.
+You can try, but you probably won't be away for that long.
 Though in Asia, where you can find meals for about $2 you most likely will never cook yourself.
-Here in Asia I go out eating 4 times a day at simple places or I grab street food.
+In for example Thailand I go out eating 4 times a day at simple places or I grab street food (one of the reasons to travel to Thailand).
 Life in cheap countries is good, but even there you will find places to splurge.
 A good decent restaurant will cost you only about $8 and for most people that is cheap as hell!
 For most travellers it is not a question if they can afford it, the question is are they willing to afford it!
+More travel tips about how to travel the world with no money in this link.

 Travel on a budget